Easy Salmon Patties are quick, easy, and make fans of even the pickiest eaters. These patties are dinner-ready in under 30!

 Seasonings are ESSENTIAL for a tasty salmon patty.
 They add an irresistible flavor pop that sets these apart from any standard patty.
 Just like the veggies, you can get super creative with your seasoning mix.
 We've also loved Old Bay and cayenne pepper as well as -believe it or not- dried bbq seasoning!

 Panko is responsible for adding bulk and helps bind our patties together.
 Regular or gluten free panko or breadcrumbs will do.
+Almond meal may be another suitable replacement but we have not yet tried this ourselves.

 Egg is also responsible for helping bind our patties and adds moisture.
 We have not tested flax eggs* with these patties yet, but think that would be the best substitute alternative if unable to do eggs.